Pastries & Tarts | White Chocolate Recipes | Almond Recipes

 - 170g (6 ounces) fresh raspberries

-- Add egg yolk to the flour/almond mixture and knead with your hands a compact dough.
-If the dough is to dry, add 1 - 2 tablespoons iced water.
+- Add an egg yolk to the flour/almond mixture and knead with your hands a compact dough.
+If the dough is to dry, add 1-2 tablespoons iced water.
 Wrap in cling film and cool in the fridge for at least 30 minutes.

 - Preheat the oven to 180°C/356°F. Prepare 6 loose-bottomed tart tins with diameter of 10cm/4 inch.

 - Take the dough from the fridge, leave for a few minutes to soften slightly and divide into 6 even pieces.
-Roll each piece on a pastry mat or baking paper into rounds large enough to line tart tins (2mm thick).
+Roll each piece into rounds (2 - 3mm thick) large enough to line tart tins.
 Lift the pastry into each tin and press into sides.
 Trim the edges and prick the dough with a fork all over the surface.
 Place tart tins into the freezer for 10 minutes.

-- Arrange tins on a baking tray and bake for 12 - 14 minutes, until the edges are golden brown.
+- Place tart tins in the oven rack and bake for 12 - 14 minutes, until the edges are golden brown.
 Transfer to a wire rack to cool completely.

 - TO MAKE THE MOUSSE FILLING, combine the white chocolate and 100ml whipping cream in a heatproof bowl set over a pan of gently simmering water.
 Stir until the chocolate is smooth and melted.
 Remove from the heat, stir in lemon juice and cool.
-Whip the remaining cream (200ml) until soft peaks form.
+Whip up the remaining cream (200ml) until soft peaks form.
 Fold a spoonful of the cream into the cooled white chocolate mixture, then fold the remaining cream.
-Cool in the fridge for 15 - 20 minutes.
+Cool in the fridge for 15-20 minutes.